Intellivision Amico: Console

 The console is based on an 8-core 1.8 GHz Qualcomm Snapdragon 624 system on a chip with an Adreno 506 GPU.
 The system supports Bluetooth, Wi-Fi, RFID, HDMI out, a microSD card slot, a charging cradle for two Amico controllers on the top, passive cooling, and one USB-C port on the back for accessories and expansions.
 The body also features a built-in LED ambient lighting system with 40 independently controlled LEDs that can change pattern and color in response to gameplay, known as Interactive Guidance Lighting.
 The console will launch with five available colors: Glacier White, Graphite Black, Vintage Woodgrain, Galaxy Purple and GTO Red.
-The system has 32 GB of internal memory storage, and utilizes a custom Android/Linux operating system developed in-house.
+The system has 32 GB of internal memory storage, and utilizes a custom Android/Linux operating system customized in-house.

 Controller

-The system comes with two controllers, designed to be ambidextrous for right or left handed preference.
+The system comes with two controllers, designed to be ambidextrous for right- or left-handed preference.
 The controllers charge in the cradle on top of the console, or via a wired USB-C connection.
 They charge in 2 hours, and can run for 4–6 hours on a full charge.
 They feature Bluetooth, speakers, a microphone, an accelerometer, gyroscope, and haptic force feedback.
 They also feature a 3.2 in color capacitive touch screen, a home button and a 64-way pressure-sensitive directional disc.
 Four oversized buttons are placed as two shoulder buttons each for right handed or left handed orientation.
 Each shoulder button features an LED light, and the disc is surrounded by a ring of eight LEDs.
 These LEDs, in addition to the LEDs on the console, have brightness settings, or can be turned off.
 The controllers come with wrist straps to prevent them from flying away during game action if not held securely.
 Two additional Amico controllers can be connected, and mobile devices emulating Amico controllers, using a free smartphone app, can connect through WiFi for a total of eight connected controllers.

-Developer information obtained by Ars Technica showed that the controller's touchscreen would operate at a framerate of "15-30+" frames per second, and any given game's content on the controller would be coded in SparkAce, an HTML/CSS hybrid with support for the PNG8 and Ogg Vorbis formats, and fit within 1 MB, which the document said was intended to reduce transfer times between the controller and console.
-Published specifications list the controller memory as 8MB RAM and 32 MB flash.
+Developer information obtained by Ars Technica showed that the controller's touchscreen would operate at a framerate of "15–30+" frames per second, and any given game's content on the controller would be coded in SparkAce, an HTML/CSS hybrid with support for the PNG8 and Ogg Vorbis formats, and fit within 1 MB, which the document said was intended to reduce transfer times between the controller and console.
+Published specifications list the controller memory as 8 MB RAM and 32 MB flash.